awsdocs/aws-cli-user-guide/doc_source/cli-services-ec2-instances.md

 }
 ```

-## Adding a Block Device Mapping to Your Instance<a name="block-device-mapping"></a>
+## Adding a Block Device to Your Instance<a name="block-device-mapping"></a>

 Each instance that you launch has an associated root device volume\.
-You can use block device mapping to specify additional EBS volumes or instance store volumes to attach to an instance when it's launched\.
+You can use block device mapping to specify additional Amazon Elastic Block Store \(Amazon EBS\) volumes or instance store volumes to attach to an instance when it's launched\.

-To add a block device mapping to your instance, specify the `--block-device-mappings` option when you use `run-instances`\.
+To add a block device to your instance, specify the `--block-device-mappings` option when you use `run-instances`\.

-The following example adds a standard Amazon EBS volume, mapped to `/dev/sdf`, that's 20 GB in size\.
+The following example parameter provisions a standard Amazon EBS volume that is 20 GB in size, and maps it to your instance using the identifier `/dev/sdf`\.

 ```
 --block-device-mappings "[{\"DeviceName\":\"/dev/sdf\",\"Ebs\":{\"VolumeSize\":20,\"DeleteOnTermination\":false}}]"
 ```

-The following example adds an Amazon EBS volume, mapped to `/dev/sdf`, based on a snapshot\.
-When you specify a snapshot, it isn't necessary to specify a volume size, but if you do, it must be greater than or equal to the size of the snapshot\.
+The following example adds an Amazon EBS volume, mapped to `/dev/sdf`, based on an existing snapshot\.
+A snapshot represents an image that is loaded onto the volume for you\.
+When you specify a snapshot, you don't have to specify a volume size; it will be large enough to hold your image\.
+However, if you do specify a size, it must be greater than or equal to the size of the snapshot\.

 ```
---block-device-mappings "[{\"DeviceName\":\"/dev/sdf\",\"Ebs\":{\"SnapshotId\":\"snap-xxxxxxxx\"}}]"
+--block-device-mappings "[{\"DeviceName\":\"/dev/sdf\",\"Ebs\":{\"SnapshotId\":\"snap-a1b2c3d4\"}}]"
 ```

-The following example adds two instance store volumes\.
-Note that the number of instance store volumes available to your instance depends on its instance type\.
+The following example adds two volumes to your instance\.
+The number of volumes available to your instance depends on its instance type\.

 ```
 --block-device-mappings "[{\"DeviceName\":\"/dev/sdf\",\"VirtualName\":\"ephemeral0\"},{\"DeviceName\":\"/dev/sdg\",\"VirtualName\":\"ephemeral1\"}]"
 ```

-The following example omits a mapping for a device specified by the AMI used to launch the instance \(`/dev/sdj`\):
+The following example creates the mapping \(`/dev/sdj`\), but doesn't provision a volume for the instance\.

 ```
 --block-device-mappings "[{\"DeviceName\":\"/dev/sdj\",\"NoDevice\":\"\"}]"